Scarlet 31, Gray 14

 Nine daughters of Ohio State coaches spent some time with Dad Wednesday at the WHAC

-Tim Hinton, who has coached in or recruited the state of Ohio for 30 years, is in his first season as the Ohio State tight ends and fullbacks coach.
-Hinton was the running backs coach at Notre Dame the past two seasons.
+Tim Hinton, who has coached in or recruited the state of Ohio for 32 years, is in his third season as the Ohio State tight ends and fullbacks coach.

-Hinton will be in his 17th collegiate coaching season this year and his 31st year of coaching overall.
+Hinton is in his 19th collegiate coaching season this year and his 33rd year of coaching overall.
 His coaching resume includes 11 highly successful seasons as the head coach at Harding High School in Marion, Ohio.
 He led Harding to five state playoff berths and five conference titles and he was the 1995 Ohio Division I co-Coach of the Year.

 "Tim is an awesome coach," Ohio State head coach Urban Meyer said.
 "He and I worked together on the Ohio State staff in 1986, but what I am most impressed with is his time spent as a high school coach in Ohio.
 He had some outstanding teams at Harding and his extensive experiences coaching in the state were crucial in my desire to want him on our staff."